-Section 241 of volume 18 of the U.S. Code be amended to cover acts of violence against non-citizens as well as citizens, and acts committed by individuals who are not acting as part of a conspiracy.
-Section 242 of volume 18 of the U.S. Code be amended to remove the requirement that "specific intent" on the part of police officers be shown, and to treat felonies, not misdemeanors.
+Section 242 of volume 18 of the U.S. Code be amended to remove the requirement that "specific intent" on the part of police officers be shown, and to treat violent acts committed under color of law as felonies, not misdemeanors.